Jewel -Eye Music BMI • 773-271-5535 •http://facebook.com/amy.lowe3,

 ". . .
 Not only does Lowe draw on all the right contemporary sounds . . . but she cleverly uses them to illuminate the characters and situations." - Hedy Weiss- Chicago Sun-Times

 "Amy Lowe has a wonderful way of telling a story with music that reaches people of all ages.
 She is a talented musician with a powerful yet sweet voice that can sing a song or tell a story with passion, poignancy, and feeling.
-She has the unique ability to reach into the soul of her subject and share it with her audience."
-Marshall Trimble-Arizona State Historian- Award-winning Author and Storyteller
+She has the unique ability to reach into the soul of her subject and share it with her audience." -- Marshall Trimble-Arizona State Historian- Award-winning Author and Storyteller.

-Amy holds a Bachelors of Arts, in Theater/Music, a Masters Degree in Interdisciplinary Arts.
-She has written critically acclaimed music for the theater; Winner of the Parent’s Choice Gold Award & The Parents Choice Best 25 of 25 Years Award, two time winner of both the Educational Press Distinguished Achievement Award and the Parents Choice Silver Award; She’s created several successful educational & historical touring shows and won the 2014-2015 Creative Dramatic Instructor of the Year - English as a Second Language-from BIR.
-Her Math Music I project won her another EDPress Distinguished Achievement Award.
+Amy holds a Bachelor of Art’s - Theater/Music; Master’s Degree - Interdisciplinary Arts.
+She’s written critically acclaimed music for the theater; Winner of the Parent’s Choice Gold Award & The Parents Choice Best 25 of 25 Years Award, two-time winner of the Educational Press Distinguished Achievement Award and the Parents Choice Silver Award; She’s created several educational & historical touring shows and won the Creative Dramatic Instructor of the Year teaching English as a Second Language-from University of the Potomac.
+Her Math Music I project won her another Educational Press Distinguished Achievement Award.

 Lowe continues to pursue new directions and if the past is any indication of the future then it’s bound quite an adventure.